 The DeSoto National Memorial in Bradenton, FL, not far from the place where the Spanish explorer is believed to have landed in 1539 with 400 soldiers, horses, and 300 hogs, the first to inhabit North America, has a small replica barbacoa on display.
 DeSoto also had with him 2,500 pork shoulders, probably packed in barrels with salt.
 Bacon was well known and likely came with the explorer.

-The first to describe the use of the barbacoa for cooking was Hans Stade, a German in the service of Portugal captured by Indians in Brazil in 1547.
+The first to describe the use of the barbacoa for cooking was Hans Stade, a German in the service of Portugal captured by tribes in Brazil in 1547.
 He escaped and returned to Europe in 1555.
 His 1557 book "True History" included woodcuts he supervised showing a barbacoa.
 Here's how he described the device, which he did not name "When they want to cook any food, flesh or fish, which is to last some time, they put it four spans high above the fire-place, upon rafters, and make a moderate fire underneath, leaving it in such a manner to roast and smoke, until it becomes quite dry.
 When they afterwards would eat thereof, they boil it up again and eat it, and such meat they call Mockaein."
 His accounts include use of the device for cooking human flesh.
 Incidentally, there are credible accounts of cannibalism in Europe, too.

 The first recorded barbecue in the Southeastern US may have featured human flesh.
 In April 1528, Panfilo de Narváez set out with 400 men and 80 horses from Cuba to explore Florida and search for gold.
 They landed in the Tampa Bay area and foolishly lost contact with their ships.
 They were quickly set upon by hostiles and tried to retreat by building boats and sailing for Panuco on the east coast of Mexico in New Spain.
 A few made it to Texas and over the course of about 2 years their numbers dwindled to 4, among them Cabeza de Vaca.
 Navarez perished at sea.
 In spring of 1536, the party made it to the Spanish settlement of San Miguel de Culiacán on the lower San Lorenzo River.